Skip to Content

 Texas State acknowledges that administration, faculty, and staff are required to travel internationally to attend meetings, conduct presentations, facilitate research, meet with sponsors, participate in or lead education abroad activities, and collaborate with colleagues.
 Employees traveling on Texas State business or traveling with Texas State property are responsible for complying with export control laws and regulations when traveling outside the United States.

-1. ORIC is required to conduct an export control review for all Texas State sanctioned international travel.
+1. RIC is required to conduct an export control review for all Texas State sanctioned international travel.

 8. Shipping